Trade in iron ore pellets free: Centre to SC on PIL alleging duty evasion

+The Union government has told the Supreme Court iron ore pellets have been subject to export duty from time to time and imposing export duty or removing it on any class of commodities is a policy decision.

-The Central government has told the Supreme Court that iron ore pellets are not listed in either of the three regulated entities list - prohibited, restricted, or standard trading enterprises (STEs) - which clearly shows that "as per Foreign Trade Policy, trade in iron ore pellets is free, because it is not regulated".
+It said iron ore pellets are not listed in either of the three regulated entities list -- prohibited, restricted, or standard trading enterprises (STEs) -- which clearly showed that as per Foreign Trade Policy, trade in iron ore pellets is free, because it is not regulated.

-In a written response, the Ministry of Commerce and Industry said that "imposing export duty on a commodity or removing it is in the realm of public policy... export duty on iron ore pellets has been imposed and removed from time to time".

-The Centre's response came on PILs, filed by NGO Common Cause through advocate Prashant Bhushan and the other by advocate ML Sharma.
-The NGO sought a direction to either ban the export or levy a 30 per cent duty on exports of iron ore in all forms including pellets, and alleged export of iron ore in pellet form by some firms by evading duty.
+The Ministry of Commerce and Industry filed an affidavit in the top court in response to PILs, filed by NGO Common Cause through advocate Prashant Bhushan and the others by advocate M L Sharma.

+The NGO sought a direction to either ban the export or impose a levy of 30 per cent on exports of iron ore in all forms including pellets.

-The Central government said the petitioner in an attempt to mislead has confused between the imposition of custom duty (import duty as well as export duty) and imposition of regulations (import policy as well as export policy).
+In its reply, the Centre said the petitioner, in an attempt to mislead, has confused between the imposition of custom duty (import duty as well as export duty) and imposition of regulations (import policy as well as export policy).

-To the petitioner's claim that since 2014, with the relaxation given to Kudremukh Iron Ore Company Ltd (KIOCL), a PSU, the export duty on iron ore pellets has become nil, the Centre, in its reply filed through advocate Rajat Nair, said: "It is factually incorrect because a 5 percent export duty was imposed via notification dated January 27, 2014.
+The Centre also denied the petitioner's claim that since 2014, with the relaxation given to Kudremukh Iron Ore Company Ltd (KIOCL), a PSU, the export duty on iron ore pellets has become nil.

+"It is factually incorrect because a 5 per cent export duty was imposed via notification dated January 27, 2014.
 This export duty remained enforced, till it was removed via notification dated January 4, 2016.
-All exporters, including KIOCL, have paid the export duty of 5 percent on their exports during the period January 27, 2014 to January 3, 2016."
+All exporters, including KIOCL, have paid the export duty of 5 per cent on their exports during the period January 27, 2014 to January 3, 2016," it said.

-The Centre contended that PSU manufacturers conducting international trade through PSU trading companies, was quite common when PSUs were holding the commanding heights of the economy, and all other manufacturers of iron ore pellets were always free to export and the only regulation on KIOCL was removed via notification dated September 26, 2014.

-It said the rate of export or import duty on a product or commodity is based on various factors which are taken into account keeping in mind the objective of boosting international trade and commerce, particularly exports which are essential for earning foreign exchange.
-It further added that the petitioner has been trying to mislead the top court by saying that export of iron or fines or lumps above 64 per cent to 72 per cent iron is being done in the guise of pellets.
+On Thursday, a bench presided over by Chief Justice N V Ramana allowed the petitioners to file a rejoinder to the affidavit and put the matter for consideration on November 26.

 Check out the latest videos from DH: